MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 16. If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.

-17. Remain logged into the domain controller (LON-DC1) VM with the Microsoft 365 admin center open in your browser for the next task.
+17. Remain logged into the Client 1 VM (LON-CL1) with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 2 – Set up Microsoft 365 User Accounts

 After completing the previous task, you should still be signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
-In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s new Enterprise Administrator.
+In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s new Microsoft 365 Administrator.
 Therefore, you will begin this task by logging out of Microsoft 365 as the MOD Administrator and you will log back in as Holly.
 When you log in as Holly for the first time, you will be required to change her password, since you configured this option in the earlier task when you created Holly's user account.

 In the prior task, you noticed that your Microsoft 365 trial tenant came equipped with a list of active users.
-As Holly Dickson, Adatum's Enterprise Admin, you have selected the following users to help with your pilot project: Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez.
+As Holly Dickson, Adatum's Microsoft 365 Administrator, you have selected the following users to help with your pilot project: Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez.

 Each user is a key member of your pilot project team.
-While their user accounts are already present in Microsoft 365, you need to configure their passwords so that they can more easily sign into Microsoft 365 when needed in the upcoming lab exercises.
+While their user accounts are already present in Microsoft 365, you need to configure their passwords so they can more easily sign into Microsoft 365 when needed in the upcoming lab exercises.
 You will assign **User.pw1** as their user password, just as you did when you created Holly's account.
 You also need to add a Microsoft 365 group that will be used in a later lab exercise.

 **Note:** Using the same password for multiple users should obviously never be done in the real-world.
 However, we're doing it here in our training environment to simply make things easier for students as they progress through the labs.